 - Gameplay Roulette: Sometimes Breakdown is an action game with you as a superhuman fist-fighting badass.
 Sometimes it's a first-person platformer.
 Sometimes it's a horror game.

-- Guns Are Useless: Guns are actually reasonably effective against human opponents, although Derrick has some kind of religious objection to carrying spare clips.
+- Guns Are Useless: Guns are actually reasonably effective against human opponents, although Derrick has some kind of religious objection to carrying spare magazines.
 The real issue is that T'lan have a natural bioelectric field that repels bullets, which Derrick can breach with his bare hands thanks to the T'langen injections.

 - Hive Mind: It is suggested that the T'lan are a collective, with only one being the 'head', for Nexus to act through.

 - Hyperactive Metabolism: To restore health, grab and eat hamburgers and candy bars, and guzzle cans of soda.
 You can also absorb red/blue-colored energy orbs left by defeated T'lan enemies of either small or large size.
 The red-colored orbs restore health and the blue-colored orbs restore internal T'langen power.